EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 This perspective reshapes how you think about software entirely.
 It encourages humility toward complexity and respect for fundamentals.

-This is not a layer most developers ever see—but it is the layer everything else rests upon.
+This is not a layer most developers ever see — but it is the layer everything else rests upon.

 This is the layer where truth lives.

 ## 12. Conclusion: The Ethics of Low-Level Shells

-Writing a reverse shell in Assembly is not about being stealthy—it’s about understanding power.
+Writing a reverse shell in Assembly is not about being stealthy — it’s about understanding power.

 This knowledge must be used responsibly.
 The same skills that allow you to evade defenses also allow you to build better ones.
-Ethical use means learning, documenting, and defending—not abusing.
+Ethical use means learning, documenting, and defending — not abusing.

 For security professionals, this is foundational literacy, not a weapon.